iamtheblackunicorn/simpletuple/README.md

 ## About :books:

-If you know Maths and Python, you know that in both there exists a "data type" called a tuple.
+If you know maths and Python, you know that in both there exists a "data type" called a tuple.
 I wanted to write a library that handles tuples of dimension `n`.
 This is that library.

 ## Installation :inbox_tray: